ktorio/ktor-documentation/topics/custom_plugins-base-api.md

 ### Create a companion object {id="create-companion"}

-A custom plugin's class should have a companion object that implements the `BaseApplicationPlugin` interface.
+A custom plugin's class should have a companion object that implements the `BaseApplicationPlugin` or `BaseRouteScopedPlugin` interface.
-This interface accepts three type parameters:
+The `BaseApplicationPlugin` interface accepts three type parameters:
 - A type of pipeline this plugin is compatible with.
 - A [configuration object type](#plugin-configuration) for this plugin.
 - An instance type of the plugin object.